Fast, high-order numerical evaluation of volume potentials via polynomial density interpolation: Introduction

-Although the proposed approach is a natural extension of the density interpolation method~\cite{perez2019harmonic,perez2019planewave,perez2018plane,gomez2021regularization,faria2021general}, it shares several elements with previous methods that we outline next before laying out the methodology in detail.
+Although the proposed approach is in spirit a natural extension of the density interpolation method~\cite{perez2019harmonic,perez2019planewave,perez2018plane,gomez2021regularization,faria2021general}, it shares several elements with previous methods.
 We first describe prior work in constructing local PDE solutions and then discuss the manner in which such solutions have historically been coupled to yield particular solutions valid on the entirety of the domain of interest.
 The first work we are aware of in which particular solutions were constructed using monomials is that of reference~\cite{Atkinson:85}; of course, the solutions are also polynomials.
-Subsequently, a variety of contributions studied combinations of polynomial sources and elliptic partial differential operators; for monomials there exist solutions for Laplace~\cite{Atkinson:85}, Helmholtz~\cite{Golberg:03monom}, and elasticity operators~\cite{Matthys:96monom}.
-A particular solution formula that is applicable to all second-order constant coefficient partial differential operators in the case of a monomial right-hand side was presented in~\cite{Dangal:17monom}.
-Many of these methods can be considered to be closely related to the dual reciprocity method~\cite{Nardini:83,Partridge}---such schemes rely on the source function being \emph{globally} well-approximated by an expansion by a collection of simple functions (e.g.\ polynomials, sinusoidal, or radial functions), and implicitly rely on the accurate and stable determination of coefficients in such expansions.
-This latter task has not generally been successfully achieved to high accuracy levels for complex geometries and/or source functions; neither a formal approximation theory for the source function nor convergence demonstrations for the particular solution appear to be available.
+Subsequently, a variety of contributions studied combinations of polynomial sources and various elliptic partial differential operators; for monomials there exist solutions for Laplace~\cite{Atkinson:85}, Helmholtz~\cite{Golberg:03monom}, and elasticity operators~\cite{Matthys:96monom}.
+A particular solution formula that is applicable to second-order constant coefficient partial differential operators featuring a non-vanishing zeroth-order term and a monomial right-hand side was presented in~\cite{Dangal:17monom}.
+Many of these methods can be considered to be closely related to the dual reciprocity method~\cite{Nardini:83,Partridge}---such schemes rely on the density function being \emph{globally} well-approximated by a collection of simple functions (e.g.\ polynomials, sinusoidal, or radial functions), and implicitly rely on the accurate and stable determination of coefficients in such expansions.
+This latter task has not generally been successfully executed to even moderate accuracy levels for complex geometries and/or density functions.